niklasstich/master-thesis/chapters/patterns/unsavedchanges.typ

 ```, caption: [Implementing IUnsavedChanges, creating the unsaved changes field and finding relevant members in `UnsavedChangesAttribute`]
 )<unsaved_changes_implementation_part1>

 In @unsaved_changes_implementation_part2 we see the template for implementing the private `GetUnsavedChanges()` method on the target which does the actual heavy lifting of determining whether or not there are unsaved changes in an instance of our target.
+It takes in the previously contructed lists of relevant members from @unsaved_changes_implementation_part1 as compile-time variables.
 This method is constructed in a bit of a special way using an `ExpressionBuilder` instead of template techniques shown in earlier template code.
 This is because using an `ExpressionBuilder` to build this method makes it much easier to express the logic we're trying to build, as we can simply feed the builder arbitrary syntax expressions that we want to have converted to run-time code later on in our return statement in line 31 and this syntax only needs to be valid *after* all our aspects have been processed.
 Because of this, all the code that is in this template method is compile-time code and as such, the convention of marking it pink has been skipped, merely the expressions that we feed into the `exprBuilder` variable are later converted to run-time code by Metalama.

 We start out our logic in @unsaved_changes_implementation_part2 by adding a check to `_internalUnsavedChanges` of the current instance.
 Then, for each non-IEnumerable member that we identified in @unsaved_changes_implementation_part1, we append a verbatim boolean OR `||` followed by an expression that checks whether that members value has unsaved changes or not.
-If the type of that member is nullable, we must additionally take care not to cause a `NullReferenceException` by using the null-coalescing operator `?.` when accessing the `UnsavedChanges` property and defaulting to false on a null value via the `??` operator
+If the type of that member is nullable, we must additionally take care not to cause a `NullReferenceException` by using the null-conditional operator `?.` @dotnetdocs[Member access operators and expressions - the dot, indexer, and invocation operators. - section Null-conditional operators ?. and ?[]] when accessing the `UnsavedChanges` property and defaulting to false on a null value via the null-coalescing operator `??` @dotnetdocs[?? and ??= operators - the null-coalescing operators].

 #figure(
 ```cs